Home

 Every week, in the Liturgy of Lauds for Friday, we pray Psalm 50, the Miserere, the pentitential Psalm, that is so much beloved, sung and meditated upon.
 It is a hymn raised to the merciful God by the repentant sinner...

-First of all, the Psalmist enters the dark region of sin to bring into it the light of human repentance and divine forgiveness.
 Then he goes on to exalt the gift of divine grace, that transforms and renews the repentant sinner's spirit and heart: this is a place of light, full of hope and confidence.

-John Paul II General Audience Wednesday 8 May 2002
+(John Paul II General Audience Wednesday 8 May 2002)

-Psalm 51 (Greek numbering: Psalm 50)
+(Greek numbering: Psalm 50)

 Have mercy on me, O God, according to your steadfast love; according to your abundant mercy blot out my transgressions.